-The country of Laos, a Southeast Asian country, has earned the standard of being an ecotourism platform for travelers and also a perfect romantic getaway in the recent years.
+The country of Laos, a Southeast Asian country, has earned the standard of being an ecotourism platform for travellers and also a perfect romantic getaway in recent years.
 Home to the most laidback citizens, Laos is a pleasing country to go for a vacation.
 The remarkable mountain views French colonial architecture, hill tribe settlements, Buddhist monasteries and adventure rafting experience can definitely leave unforgettable memories for its visitors.
-Not to mention, the wilderness of Laos is also one of the main draws for adventurous travelers.
-In today’s article, I will give you 15 interesting things you can do while vacationing in Laos!
+Not to mention, the wilderness of Laos is also one of the main draws for adventurous travellers.
+In today’s article, I will give you 15 interesting things you can do while vacationing in Laos as Muslim travel.

-- Watch the sun set over the infamous Mekong River
+#1 Watch the sunset over the infamous Mekong River

 Laos is home to untouched jungles, some of which are the last remaining habitats of the black crested gibbon.
 Did you know that it was once thought extinct?
 One of the best ways to experience the jungles and have an opportunity of seeing the gibbons is to take on The Gibbon Experience.
 This is a conservation project near Huay Xai, which lets you sleep in tree huts in the forest canopy.
 Be sure to make an early reservation before you plan to try this one out!